Front Mission 2

+A remake developed by Storm Trident for the Nintendo Switch, titled Front Mission 2: Remake, was announced in 2022 and was originally set to be released by Forever Entertainment on June 12, 2023, but was delayed to October 5.
+Ports to Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S were released on April 30, 2024.

 Gameplay

 Front Mission 2 uses 3D models and a moving camera.

 Front Mission 2 expands on the mechanics found in Front Mission.
 The video game progresses in a linear manner: watch cut-scene events, complete missions, set up their wanzers during intermissions, and sortie for the next mission.
 The player travels to locations on a point-and-click world map.
 As the player progresses through the plot, new locations are revealed on the world map.
 Towns and cities act as intermission points where the player can organize and set up their units for the upcoming mission.
 Battle zones are where the missions take place, though they become inaccessible upon the completion of a mission.
 A new element of progression in Front Mission 2 involves alternating scenarios between the game's three main characters.
 After reaching a certain point of the game, control switches over to a different group of characters for the next few missions.
 Towards the climax, all three scenarios merge for the remainder of Front Mission 2.

 Front Mission 2 missions are traditional tactical RPG fare, ranging from destroying all enemy targets to protecting a certain allied target.
 There are a number of new main features that are used for mission play in Front Mission 2.
-Action Points (AP) is a feature that dictates how much actions can be done with each unit.
+Action Points (AP) is a feature that dictates how many actions can be done with each unit.
 Actions such as moving and attacking require a certain amount of AP to use.
 At the end of a full turn, which is one Player Phase and Enemy Phase, a set amount of AP is replenished.
 A unit's AP amount and recharge value increases as their pilots gain proficiency levels through destroying enemy targets.
 The Action Points feature ties into a second feature known as Honor.
 Moving around while allied units are nearby can result in statistical advantages such as increased AP charge or accuracy.
 In contrast, being surrounded by enemy units will result in statistical disadvantages such as decreased evasion or AP charge.
 By destroying enemy targets, a unit's pilot can gain Honor Points.